-Hot food must be kept at 63 °C or above, except for certain exceptions.
+Hot food must be kept at 63°C or above, except for certain exceptions.

-When you display hot food, e.g. on a buffet, you should use suitable hot holding equipment to keep it above 63°C. If this is not possible, you can take food out of hot holding to display it for up to two hours, but you can only do this once.
+When you display hot food, for example, on a buffet, you should use suitable hot holding equipment to keep it above 63°C. If this is not possible, you can take food out of hot holding to display it for up to two hours, but you can only do this once.

-Food that has not been used within two hours, should either be reheated until it is steaming hot and put back in hot holding or chilled down as quickly as possible to 8°C or below.
+Food that has not been used within two hours, should either be reheated immediately at the end of the 2 hours, until it is steaming hot and put back in hot holding.
+Alternatively, it should be chilled down as quickly as possible to 8°C or below.

 If it has been out for more than two hours throw it away.
 Remember to keep the food at a safe temperature until it is used.